Kadant (NYSE:KAI) Releases Q1 2022 Earnings Guidance

 Kadant (NYSE:KAI – Get Rating) last issued its earnings results on Wednesday, February 16th.
-The industrial products company reported $2.31 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.00 by $0.31.
-The company had revenue of $218.52 million for the quarter, compared to analysts’ expectations of $215.09 million.
+The industrial products company reported $2.31 EPS for the quarter, topping the consensus estimate of $2.00 by $0.31.
+The company had revenue of $218.52 million for the quarter, compared to the consensus estimate of $215.09 million.
 Kadant had a net margin of 10.69% and a return on equity of 17.12%.
-The firm’s revenue was up 29.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $1.54 earnings per share.
-Analysts predict that Kadant will post 8.77 earnings per share for the current fiscal year.
+The firm’s revenue for the quarter was up 29.7% on a year-over-year basis.
+During the same period in the previous year, the firm earned $1.54 earnings per share.
+Equities research analysts predict that Kadant will post 8.77 EPS for the current fiscal year.

-In other Kadant news, Director Thomas C. Leonard sold 757 shares of the firm’s stock in a transaction dated Monday, December 20th.
-The shares were sold at an average price of $215.89, for a total value of $163,428.73.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director William P. Tully sold 1,564 shares of the firm’s stock in a transaction dated Wednesday, December 15th.
-The stock was sold at an average price of $219.32, for a total transaction of $343,016.48.
+In other Kadant news, Director Thomas C. Leonard sold 252 shares of the company’s stock in a transaction dated Tuesday, January 4th.
+The shares were sold at an average price of $226.72, for a total transaction of $57,133.44.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director William P. Tully sold 1,564 shares of the company’s stock in a transaction dated Wednesday, December 15th.
+The shares were sold at an average price of $219.32, for a total transaction of $343,016.48.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 2,573 shares of company stock valued at $563,579.
-Corporate insiders own 1.90% of the company’s stock.
+In the last quarter, insiders sold 2,573 shares of company stock worth $563,579.
+1.90% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of KAI.
-NewEdge Advisors LLC bought a new position in Kadant during the fourth quarter valued at approximately $208,000.
-BNP Paribas Arbitrage SA raised its position in Kadant by 52.9% during the third quarter.
-BNP Paribas Arbitrage SA now owns 2,312 shares of the industrial products company’s stock valued at $472,000 after acquiring an additional 800 shares in the last quarter.
-Stifel Financial Corp raised its position in Kadant by 11.5% during the fourth quarter.
-Stifel Financial Corp now owns 2,729 shares of the industrial products company’s stock valued at $629,000 after acquiring an additional 282 shares in the last quarter.
-Citigroup Inc. raised its position in Kadant by 38.5% during the fourth quarter.
-Citigroup Inc. now owns 3,459 shares of the industrial products company’s stock valued at $797,000 after acquiring an additional 961 shares in the last quarter.
-Finally, Royal Bank of Canada raised its position in Kadant by 32.6% during the third quarter.
-Royal Bank of Canada now owns 4,697 shares of the industrial products company’s stock valued at $959,000 after acquiring an additional 1,154 shares in the last quarter.
-97.34% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+NewEdge Advisors LLC purchased a new stake in shares of Kadant during the 4th quarter valued at about $208,000.
+BNP Paribas Arbitrage SA increased its holdings in Kadant by 52.9% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 2,312 shares of the industrial products company’s stock worth $472,000 after acquiring an additional 800 shares in the last quarter.
+Stifel Financial Corp increased its holdings in Kadant by 11.5% in the 4th quarter.
+Stifel Financial Corp now owns 2,729 shares of the industrial products company’s stock worth $629,000 after acquiring an additional 282 shares in the last quarter.
+Citigroup Inc. increased its holdings in Kadant by 38.5% in the 4th quarter.
+Citigroup Inc. now owns 3,459 shares of the industrial products company’s stock worth $797,000 after acquiring an additional 961 shares in the last quarter.
+Finally, Royal Bank of Canada increased its holdings in Kadant by 32.6% in the 3rd quarter.
+Royal Bank of Canada now owns 4,697 shares of the industrial products company’s stock worth $959,000 after acquiring an additional 1,154 shares in the last quarter.
+97.34% of the stock is owned by hedge funds and other institutional investors.

 About Kadant (Get Rating)